vingu-linaro/power-tools/README.md

 The script use rt-app to generate scheduling pattern on the platform: https://github.com/scheduler-tools/rt-app

-In orer to compute the residency time, you also need a power measurement probe.
+In order to compute the residency time, you also need a power measurement probe.
 The residency_monitor.sh currently uses the arm-probe tool to get power consumption figures of the board: https://git.linaro.org/tools/arm-probe.git/

 The configuration of the scripts for the target platform is done thanks to the .cfg file